skippyr/becho/README.md

 # Becho

 `becho` is a terminal utility designed to help you treat, style and print text to the standard output.
-It is my rethink of the `echo` command with more features, but features of other commands like `tr`, `fmt` and `fold` can also be found on it.
+It is my rethink of the `echo` command but features of other commands like `tr`, `fmt` and `fold` can also be found on it.

 It should work in both Linux and MacOS.